 - Medical imaging, such as MRI or CT scan

-The information from these tests will be used to diagnose the cause of your spinal stenosis and the best treatment options for your condition.
+The information from these tests will be used to diagnose the cause of your stenosis of the spine and the best treatment options for your condition.
 To learn about the correlation between a degenerative spine condition and spinal stenosis as well as determine what treatment may work best to treat your symptoms, read the following article.

 Degenerative spine conditions and spinal stenosis

 The most common cause of spinal stenosis is a degenerative spine condition.
 In fact, spinal stenosis often develops as a result of most spine conditions, such as: